Australian Ratings Agency top 10 award offer Xara Skin Clinic

 Yesterday we received an e-mail from the Australian Ratings Agency.
 They stated that we had won the top 10 business in our category for Australia.

-To collect the award we needed to login their website.
+To collect the award we needed to log in to their website.
 On logging onto the website we found out they wanted to charge us $60 per month for the privilege of accepting the award.

-As a business brokers I have visited many businesses.
+As a business broker, I have visited many businesses.
 I am sure I have seen the business award at some of these businesses and thought that the business did not rate to be in the top 10 in Australia.
-Which puts the value the award in doubt.
-I could be wrong, it could be more than a money making venture.
+Which puts the value of the award in doubt.
+I could be wrong, it could be more than a money-making venture.

 Is parking easy to find?